F3R0/Plasma-Globes/README.md

 ![Plasma Globes](https://github.com/F3R0/Plasma-Globes/blob/main/images/orbs-crop.png)
 -------------------------------

-There is 4 different shaders available in this file.
+There are 4 different shaders available in this file.
 One of them is a dynamic plasma globe with arcs which are rotating towards an object named "TOUCH".
 A fireball appears when there is a collision between the "Touch" object and the globe.

 Limitations: